rackerlabs/support-how-to/content/rackspace-email/export-or-import-a-set-of-rules-from-outlook.md

 4. Click **Options**.
 5. Click **Import Rules**.
 6. Select the rules file that you want to import.
-7. If you are importing a file that contains rules other than those in the **Rules and Alerts Wizard**, such as rules that are compatible with previous versions of Microsoft Outlook, click the applicable file type in the file type list.
+7. If you are importing a file that contains rules other than those in the **Rules and Alerts Wizard**, such as rules that are compatible with previous versions of Outlook, click the applicable file type in the file type list.
 8. Click **Open**.